 Overall, my review may be overly harsh, but it’s because I see potential in the film that, sadly, I think was lost.
 Too many of the beats in the film seem to be a means to the filmmakers’ end rather than explicable actions by the characters.
 In other words, the characters are underdeveloped and, therefore, their actions seem random and not well defined.
 The film is watchable and somewhat enjoyable.
 If you like indie, melodramatic types of films, you might want to check this out.
 Otherwise, save it for a rainy day… a very rainy day and maybe check out one of my suggestions instead.

-If you like this (or want a different suggestion), check out: Donnie Darko - The Director's Cut (Two-Disc Special Edition) or Across the Universe
+If you like this (or want a different suggestion), check out: Donnie Darko - The Director's Cut (Two-Disc Special Edition)

 Scale: